All Episodes

 Well, her spirit came back.

-Her son, who was the doctor, reported that family members would encounter her ghost in their home, and they smelled the distinctive odor of her perfume, and it was particularly found powerful in the guest room, which was entirely furnished with her furniture from her home in Pennsylvania.
+And it was particularly found powerful in the guest room, which was entirely furnished with her furniture from her home in Pennsylvania.

-And that's from a medical doctor, who has encountered his mother's ghost.
+And that's from a medical doctor who has encountered his mother's ghost.

-Well, that's kind of fun.
+I'll have kind of fun.

 You know, how do you take all this in?